IU-Capstone-Project-2025/total_control/Report_week_3.md

----
-title: "Week #3"
----

 # Week #3

 ## Implemented MVP features

-This week we completed the core MVP features focused on the Cart-Pole system, which serves as the foundational element for more advanced systems like the double pendulum and butterfly mechanisms.
+This week we completed the core MVP features focused on the Hardware and Firmware.

 ### Hardware